telerik/ajax-docs/controls/scheduler/data-binding/database-structure.md

 ##

->note A sample SQL 2005 database for RadScheduler can be found in your local installation of theTelerik.Web.UI suite - Live Demos\App_Data\ **Telerik.mdf**
+>tip A sample SQL 2005 database for RadScheduler can be found in your local installation of theTelerik.Web.UI suite - Live Demos\App_Data\ **Telerik.mdf**
 >